ffhighwind/DapperExtraCRUD/DapperExtraCRUD.Cache/README.md

 [Nuget: Dapper.ExtraCRUD.Cache](https://www.nuget.org/packages/Dapper.ExtraCRUD.Cache/)
 <img  align="right" src="https://raw.githubusercontent.com/ffhighwind/DapperExtraCRUD/master/Images/DapperExtraCRUD-200x200.png" alt="ExtraCRUD">

 A cache framework for Dapper.ExtraCRUD.
 This combines the functionality of DataAccessObjects/AutoAccessObject and a ConcurrentDictionary with support for transactions and rollbacks.
+The cache is not thread-safe.
+It is recommended that you keep a separate cache per thread or do not use caching at all when multi-threading.

 #### Note